dirkdirk/react-ts-eslint-redux-tailwind-firebase/README.md

 ### 5. Enable sign-in providers at Firebase.

-- Turn on Email/Password and Google as Sign-In providers at:
+- Turn on Email/Password and Google as Sign-In providers at:<br>
   Authentication > Sign-in method > Sign-in providers

 ### 6. Set up locked down for devs only.